saudagarnazbee/portfolio-sveltekit/src/docs/development.md

-I love to code.
-I would like to explore and try new things.
-Recently, I found Svelte and feel it is very easy to learn and have short learning curve.
-So, in my free time I try and build a blog website ["Cikgu Kereta"](https://cikgukereta.my/) using Sveltekit even though it still in Beta stage.
-I'm not really involve with frontend development but I do feel simple, easy and pleasant building web-app with Sveltekit.
+I adore programming.
+I like to learn new things and experiment.
+I recently discovered Svelte, and I believe the learning curve is low and the programme is quite simple to use.
+So, even though it's still in the beta stage, I try to develop the blog website <a href="https://cikgukereta.my/" target="_blank">"Cikgu Kereta"</a> in my spare time using Sveltekit.
+Although I don't do much front-end development, Sveltekit makes designing web applications straightforward, easy, and enjoyable.

-I'm experienced with the following technologies...
+I have knowledge of the following technologies.